dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-1_ Introduction to React_ JSX, Props, lists.md

 ![](https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/056/517/original/upload_0b90af9c88d82aaa1b7535a2cb1650cd.png?1699635846)

-When you want to print a list it expects an array of string and that string code should be valid html, so when you map you get the valid html in the form of an array and then react internally spread that and then put it as li element.
+When you want to print a list, it expects an array of string and that string code should be valid html.
+So when you map, you get the valid html in the form of an array and then react internally spread that and then put it as li element.

 ---
 title: Key Prop
 description: Key Props help identify each item uniquely.

 ---